-Recent research reveals that track and field athletes in their 80s were able to slow down muscle wasting by avoiding the sudden decline in the number of motor neurons.
+Recent research reveals that track and field athletes in their 80s were able to slow down muscle atrophy by avoiding the sudden decline in the number of motor neurons.
 In fact, they had 28% more functioning motor units and were functioning better than the control group — a group of healthy, but inactive, 80-year-olds.

 Sounds good, but what if you’re not an athlete?